cazyw/shakespeare-quotes/README.md

 This will automatically open the browser to http://localhost:3000/

-For online production, accounts were setup in **Heroku** and **mLab**
+For online production, accounts were setup in Heroku and mLab.

 The following was added to `package.json` to build and bundle the React/front-end files for production so the web app only runs on one server (Express server).
+Heroku automatically runs this.
 ```
 "heroku-postbuild": "cd client && npm install --only=dev && npm install && npm run build"
 ```